gphang/ar-psychotherapy/ar-app/README.md

 - `Scenes/` - Unity scenes used in AR rendering
 - `TextMesh Pro/` - Font rendering (core files only, examples/docs excluded)
 - `.gitignore` - Configured to avoid Unity-generated and large unnecessary files

+## Cloud Deployment
+This application was created using Google Cloud services.
+To run it on the cloud, please store your API key in your env.txt file enable the following services on your Google Cloud console:
+* Generative Language API
+* Cloud Speech-to-Text API
+* Cloud Text-to-Speech API

 ## Local Deployment